-In order to proceed with your application at the University of the Western Cape (UWC), you will need to propose a preliminary course schedule for your semester.
+In order to proceed with your application at UWC, you will need to propose a preliminary course schedule for your semester.
 Your course selections should be made in consultation with your academic advisor.
 If you have not previously done so, please meet with your academic advisor to ensure that the courses that you plan to take overseas will transfer back to your degree program.

 In addition to your proposed primary course selections, you should choose a series of alternate courses.
 Your first choice selections may not be available due to scheduling changes, time conflicts, prerequisites or cancellations.
 Your flexibility is very important to the process.
 Therefore, please indicate a total of 7-9 courses that suit your academic needs.

 If your enrollment is conditional upon entry into a specific course or courses, it is very important that you indicate these requirements at the bottom of the course selection form.
 While every effort will be made to accommodate your selections, Arcadia University cannot guarantee placement in any specific course.

 Official course registration will take place once you have arrived on campus at UWC.
 You will be able to make changes to your course selections up until the point of registration.